 Low Price Fluctuation

-Analysts are Very Bullish
+Analysts are Bearish

 Shareholding pattern shows how a company’s shares (ownership) are distributed among different shareholding entities like promoters, Foreign Institutional Investors (FIIs), Domestic Institutional Investors (DIIs), and retail investors, among others.
 Changes in the shareholding pattern can indicate the performance outlook of a stock.